roccomuso/memorystore/README.md

 ## Options

-* `checkPeriod` The period in ms, as a number, used for the automatic delete check interval.
-By default every 24 hour.
+* `checkPeriod` Define how long MemoryStore will check for expired.
+The period is in ms. By default every 24 hour.
+Pass `0` or `false` to disable the automatic check.
 * `max` The maximum size of the cache, checked by applying the length function to all values in the cache.
 It defaults to `Infinity`.
 * `ttl` Session TTL (expiration) in milliseconds.
 Defaults to session.maxAge (if set), or one day.
 This may also be set to a function of the form `(options, sess, sessionID) => number`.